MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/701-error-large-batches.md

 ---
 title: Error 701 there is insufficient memory to run this query
-description: This article provides resolutions for the error 701 that occurs when you execute a large batch of operations in SQL Server. ms.date: 01/20/2021 ms.custom: sap:Performance ms.reviewer: ramakoni, v-sidong
+description: Provides resolutions for the error 701 that occurs when executing a large batch of operations in SQL Server. ms.date: 08/07/2023 ms.custom: sap:Performance ms.reviewer: ramakoni, v-sidong
 ---